American College of Cardiology Foundation

 -

-Strong emphasis on equity and disparities: ACC prioritizes proposals addressing gender, race, geographic, and economic inequalities in cardiovascular care—highlight these elements in applications.
+Strong emphasis on equity and disparities: ACC prioritises proposals addressing gender, race, geographic, and economic inequalities in cardiovascular care—highlight these elements in applications.

 -

-Mentor relationship is critical: All research fellowships require documented mentor support with recognized expertise.
+Mentor relationship is critical: All research fellowships require documented mentor support with recognised expertise.
 Build this relationship before applying.

 -